-New or transferring veteran, active duty or reserve service members, or eligible dependent students should apply for VA educational benefits through the Veteran Affairs website, va.gov.
+New or transferring veteran, active duty or seserve service member, or eligible dependent students should apply for VA educational benefits through the Veteran Affairs website, vets.gov or an eBenefits account.
 The VA will return a Certificate of Eligibility letter to the student.
 New and transfer students must send their Joint Service Transcript (JST) or Community College of the Air Force (CCAF) transcript to the ASU Transfer Services office, and provide a copy of the Certificate of Eligibility letter.
-Guest students will need to provide a parent letter from their educational institution's School Certifying Official.
+Guest students will need to provide a parent letter from their educational institutions's School Certifying Official.